sb53systems/G-Code-Flow-Temperature-Controller/README.md

     ]
     }
     ```
-    Note that You have to set this file for each `Printer/Extruder` preset.
   - After saving the `Extruder/Printer` preset, you need to select the `filament type`, then set the filament values (start with 1mm3/2) and save with a specific name. (for each Extruder)
     ![image](https://github.com/user-attachments/assets/9b6c98a9-0847-4118-a9d6-f37696be13a9)
   - In subsequent uses, the script can recognize the `Extruder/Printer` and `Filament` used, if they are written with the same name as in the slicer (Copy and Paste).